Seddryck/NBi/_documentation/transform-column.md

 * ```text-to-trim```: removes blanks from the beginning and end of the cell.
 * ```text-to-length```: returns the length of the *text* value of the cell.
 If the cell is ```null``` or ```empty```, it returns 0.
 * ```date-to-age```: returns the age according to the *dateTime* value of the cell at the moment of execution of the test.
+* ```dateTime-to-date```: remove information about the time (equivalent to set the dateTime to midnight)

+The following transformations except parameters to operate.
+You must replace the information beween parenthesis with a string matching your expectation.

+The parameter is a valid TimeZone.
+User must specify the identification of a time zone (Romance Standard Time ...) or the name of one of the city listed in the display (Brussels, Paris ...).

+* ```utc-to-local(TimeZone)```: returns the dateTime converted from UTC to the local time of the specified time zone
+* ```local-to-utc(TimeZone)```: returns the dateTime converted from the local time of the specified time zone to utc.
+If the local time was ambiguous (at the moment of the switch between summer and winter the same local time occurs twice) then the first occurance is selected.

+* ```null-to-date(dateTime)```: returns the original date if the value wasn't null or empty else returns the value specified as a parameter. ```dateTime``` must be expressed as string: ```2018-05-09```

 {% highlight xml %}
 <assert>